 In our attempt to eliminate the confounding pitfall of memory, unlike the Witt and Sugovic (2010) study, we do not ask participants to report their perception of the ball’s speed after the fact.
 Further, we do not ask participants to memorize preset speed comparisons in advance.
 Rather, we ask participants to report their real-time, moment-to-moment perceptual experiences.
-Specifically, in each trial, we ask participants whether the “active ball” is moving the same speed, faster, or slower than a “background ball” (or “passive ball”).
-We ask participants during the trial, rather than after the trial, in order to help eliminate the possible confound of memory.
-The active ball is the ball pertinent to the game: the participants actually play with this ball, trying to bounce it back with the paddle, and it contributes to their “score” in each trial.
-Meanwhile, the passive ball bounces around in the background, and has no bearing on the game or score.
-It is simply there for reference so that participants have a comparison point for speed, rather than memorizing speeds.
-Critically, the active ball and passive ball will always be moving at the same speed relative to one another (i.e., one will never be moving faster than the other).
-According to the action-specific perception hypothesis, the active ball should appear to be moving faster than the passive ball when the paddle size is small, due to the top-down influence that the task has on participants’ perception.
-Attempting to hit the active ball with a small paddle constitutes a challenging task, while the passive ball is moving in the background irrespective to the task and should not be subject to any top-down perceptual influence.
-Specifically, we hypothesize that participants will tend to report that the active ball is moving at a different speed than the passive ball given different paddle size conditions, despite the fact that they will always be moving at the same speed.
-Thus, in our study, any effect that the participants demonstrate (i.e., if they tend to report that the active ball is moving faster than the passive ball when the paddle is smaller) will be due to an online processing effect, rather than a memory effect.
+Specifically, in each trial, we ask participants whether the target ball is moving at the same speed, faster, or slower than a background ball.
+We ask participants to respond during the trial, rather than after the trial, in order to help eliminate the possible confound of memory.
+The target ball is hit by the player paddle and contributes to their score in each trial.
+The background ball bounces in the background, has no bearing on the game or score, and simply serves as a reference for speed, which is utilized when we ask participants to guess which ball is moving faster (target or background), or if they are moving the same speed.
+Critically, the target ball and background ball will always be moving at the same speed.
+According to the action-specific perception hypothesis, the target ball should appear to be moving faster than the passive ball when the paddle size is small, due to the top-down influence that the task has on participants’ perception.
+Attempting to hit the target ball with a small paddle constitutes a challenging task, while the background ball is moving in the background irrespective to the task and should not be subject to any top-down perceptual influence.
+Specifically, we hypothesize that participants will tend to report that the target ball is moving at a different speed than the background ball given different paddle size conditions, despite the fact that they will always be moving at the same speed.
+Thus, in our study, any effect that the participants demonstrate (i.e., if they tend to report that the target ball is moving faster than the background ball when the paddle is smaller) will be due to an online processing effect rather than a memory effect.

-Task Demand Confound Eliminated

-According to Firestone & Scholl’s (2016) pitfall of task demand, the participant’s relationship with the nature of an experimental task may confound any apparent effects on perception.
+Task Demand Confound Eliminated.
+The pitfall of task demand, as outlined in Firestone & Scholl’s 2016 work, is a participant’s relationship with the nature of an experimental task and the potential confounding effect this may have on perception.
 For instance, if a participant guesses the hypothesis of an experiment, it may bias their answers towards the hypothesis.
-In this case, any effects demonstrated by this experiment may be a product of the bias introduced by task demand, rather than a true top-down effect.
+In this case, any effects demonstrated by this experiment may be a product of the bias introduced by task demand rather than a true top-down effect.
 Further, task demand can introduce subtler confounds; Firestone and Scholl (2016) specifically identify a possible task demand impact on the results of the study performed by Witt and Sugovic (2010).
-They note that previous research has found that participants are prone to blaming equipment to excuse poor performance in more challenging tasks (Wesp et al. 2004; Wesp & Gasper 2012), and propose that this study may be falling prey to a similar confound: participants may be claiming that the ball is moving faster to account for their struggle to hit it, rather than truly perceiving the ball as moving faster.
+They note that previous research has found that participants are prone to blaming equipment to excuse poor performance in more challenging tasks (Wesp et al. 2004; Wesp & Gasper 2012) and propose that this study may be falling prey to a similar confound: participants may be claiming that the ball is moving faster to account for their struggle to hit it rather than truly perceiving the ball as moving faster.
 Further, they note that participants should be asked about their theories concerning the study’s hypothesis, such that it is clear whether or not hypothesis guessing (as noted earlier) may be confounding results.